 According to Section 6.1.4 the MSHCP, Guidelines Pertaining to Urban/Wildlands Interface, the guidelines are intended to address indirect effects associated with locating development in proximity to the MSHCP Conservation Area (MSHCP, p 6-42).
-The proposed project site is not located within any Criteria Cells or designated conservation areas, but is located immediately adjacent to Criteria Cells 2432, 2529, and 2533, which contribute to assembly of Proposed Non-Contiguous Habitat Block 4.
-As a result, the Urban/Wildlife Interface Guidelines, as discussed below, will be incorporated into the project to ensure that indirect project-related impacts, including drainage, toxics, lighting, noise, invasive plant species, barriers, and grading/land development, are avoided or minimized.
+The proposed project site is not located within any Criteria Cells or designated conservation areas, but is located immediately adjacent to Criteria Cell 2529, which contributes to assembly of Proposed Non-Contiguous Habitat Block 4.
+As a result, the Urban/Wildlife

+Interface Guidelines, as discussed below, will be incorporated into the project to ensure that indirect project-related impacts, including drainage, toxics, lighting, noise, invasive plant species, barriers, and grading/land development, are avoided or minimized.